 Phoenix mandates wearing masks amid surge of virus cases

-PHOENIX (AP) — The city of Phoenix on Friday approved a measure requiring people to use face masks in public to ward off the spread of coronavirus Friday as Arizona hit an all-time high with new cases.
+PHOENIX (AP) — The city of Phoenix on Friday approved a measure requiring people to use face masks in public to ward off the spread of the coronavirus as Arizona hit an all-time high for new daily cases.

 “Public health professionals tell us there are steps we can take to slow the spread.
 With today’s vote, the Phoenix City Council is moving forward to protect our community,” Gallego said.